Synobsys/synobsys.github.io/common-glossary-template.md

 ## responsibility

-An obligation to perform a task or know information (Wirfs-Brock et al. 2003, p.
-3).
+An obligation to perform a task or know information.

 ## service